-The Commission encourages the financing of investment in European enterprises and industries through a wide range of financial programmes and instruments.
+The Commission encourages the financing of investment in Europe through a wide range of financial programmes and instruments.

-The European Commission has launched an Investment Plan for Europe to unlock over EUR 315 billion of investment over the next three years (2015-2017) and deliver a powerful and targeted boost to areas of the economy that create jobs and raise growth.
+The European Commission has launched an Investment Plan for Europe to unlock over EUR 315 billion of investment over the next three years and deliver a powerful and targeted boost to economic sectors that create jobs and raise growth.

 Investment is one of the three pillars of the EU’s economic policy priorities along with fiscal responsibility and structural reforms.

-Additionally, the Commission is implementing a number of programmes and instruments for financing investment from the Community budget.
-The funding is channelled through international financial institutions (IFIs) and through specialised programmes such as those targeted at SMEs and Trans-European Networks.
+Additionally, the Commission is implementing a number of programmes and instruments for financing investment leveraging the EU budget, both inside and outside the EU.
+The funding is channeled through international financial institutions (IFIs), National Promotional Banks and public agencies of EU Member States, and through specialised programmes such as those targeted at SMEs and Trans-European Networks.

 The main participating IFIs are: